 \subsubsection{Hyperbolic Graph Embedding}

-We firstly create a job transition graph from the career trajectory dataset to build a hyperbolic graph embedding which reflects topological feature.
-Figure \ref{fig:hge} shows how we build a graph from our dataset and how we develop the hyperbolic graph embedding.
-Our career trajectory dataset includes job title and working duration.
-In this paper, we define nodes as job title and links as talent transitions between each job title.
-The transition is directed and asymmetric.
-For example, if someone changes his job title from Software Engineer (SWE) to Machine Learning Engineer (MLE), the graph has the link from SWE to MLE.
+To construct a hyperbolic graph embedding that captures the topological features of our career trajectory dataset, we first create a job transition graph, as illustrated in Figure \ref{fig:hge}.
+We define nodes as job titles and links as the transitions between the job titles, where each link is directed and asymmetric.
+For instance, if a person changes their job title from ``Software Engineer" (SWE) to ``Machine Learning Engineer" (MLE), the graph has a directed link from SWE to MLE.

-We define the job title graph $G = (V, E, W)$, where $V$ is a set of job titles (node), $E$ is a set of job transitions (or links/edges in the graph), and $W$ is a set of link weights.
-We formulate the job transition weight as $W_{i,j} = e_{i, j} / \sum_{i=1}^{n} \sum_{j=1}^{n} e_{i, j}$, where $e_{i, j}$ is the number of transitions from node $v_i$ to node $v_j$.
-Based on all talent transitions, we build a graph, and we get graph embeddings from the graph.
-Then, to build hyperbolic graph, we consider the ending node (the most recent job) as the \textit{parent} and the starting node (the least recent job) as the \textit{child}, assuming the most recent job contains all the previous job requirements and skill sets.
-Afterwards, we embed the nodes on hyperbolic space adopting Poincare embedding \cite{nickel2017poincare} as a hyperbolic embedding, and train Poincare ball model from the relations of nodes.
+The job transition graph is defined as $G = (V, E, W)$, where $V$ is the set of job titles (\ie, nodes), $E$ is the set of job transitions (\ie, links in the graph), and $W$ is the set of link weights.
+The job transition weight $W_{i,j}$ is formulated as $W_{i,j} = e_{i, j} / \sum_{i=1}^{n} \sum_{j=1}^{n} e_{i, j}$, where $e_{i, j}$ is the number of transitions from node $v_i$ to node $v_j$.
+Based on all job transitions, we construct a graph and derive graph embeddings.
+To build the hyperbolic graph, we consider a head node (\ie, more recent user's career) as the \textit{parent} and a tail node (\ie, the previous career) as the \textit{child}, assuming that the most recent job title contains all the requirements and skill sets from the previous job titles.
+We then embed the nodes in hyperbolic space using Poincare embedding \cite{nickel2017poincare} as a hyperbolic embedding and train a Poincare ball model from the relations of nodes in the graph.

 Since the Poincare ball is a Riemannian manifold, the Riemannian metric tensor is represented in the $d$-dimentional ball $B^d = \{x \in \mathbb{R}^d | ||x|| < 1\}$, where $||x||$ is the Euclidean norm.
 Then, the Riemannian metric tensor $r_x$ is defined as: